 1 Le Big data en chiffres : la révolution des mégadonnées, L'actualité, April 6, 2018.

 CPAs may be data leaders, but other leading-edge professionals are well positioned in related areas of expertise and interested in the infinite possibilities of the digital age.

 The speed of change makes it hard to upgrade skills in every relevant area, so team up with seasoned partners in other disciplines and combine your expertise to make the best business decisions.
-Collaboration has always been a core competency for CPAs, so be sure to foster a collaborative environment in your organization.
+Collaboration has always been a core competency for CPAs, so be sure to foster a collaborative environment with your colleagues.

-- Initiate collaboration by fostering dialogue and information sharing as a way to drive better decision-making and excellence.
+- Position yourself as an agent of collaboration by fostering dialogue and information sharing as a way to drive better decision-making and excellence.

 - Find partners to create a digital ecosystem around your organization.